thepharmproject/set_of_scripts/README.md

 Google API Client | Officially supported by Google | - | https://pypi.org/project/google-api-python-client/ <br> https://anaconda.org/conda-forge/google-api-python-client

 ## Datetime Estimation
 A method for detecting and standardizing datetime information from metadata and text has been implemented.
 Besides location and language, when metadata is available, PHARM might use some relevant extra information for hate speech analysis.
-Some of this extra information, such as date or time, might be available in all cases, but with different formats, which means the necessity of standardization.
+Some of this extra information, such as date or time, might be available in most cases in several different formats.
+This introduces the necessity of standardization.

 ### Approach
 For the needs of this requirement, dateparser, datefinder and parsedatetime python packages are exploited, ranked by higher accuracy to higher probability of returning a result.
 If the most accurate method fails to detect a datetime object, the next service is called.
-Detection is based in metadata, where date date information is commonly present. if datetime detection fails for all services for the metadata, the same workflow is applied to the text data.
+Detection is based on metadata analysis, where date information is commonly present.
+If datetime detection fails for all services for the metadata, the same workflow is applied to the text data.

 ### Implementation
 The aforementioned approach is implemented as a method (detect_datetime(text, metadata, language) -> datetime) in the analysis_nlp.py file.